Dramatycznie/AO3_Scraper/README.md

 - Unpack it.
 - Run `AO3_Scraper.exe`.
 - Scrape or download the bookmarks.

-# What can be done with the data?
-The script saves the extracted data in a CSV file with the format of `username_bookmarks.csv.` This file can be easily imported into a spreadsheet program such as Microsoft Excel, Google Sheets, or LibreOffice Calc.
-Once imported, you can then manipulate the data as you like.
-For example, you can use Excel's Power Query to split the delimited data from one column into new rows.

-Here are the steps to split the delimited data you're interested in from one column into new rows using Power Query in Excel:

-- Open the CSV file in Excel.
-- Go to the "Data" tab and click on "From Text/CSV" to import the CSV file.
-- Go to the "Data" tab and click on "From Table/Range to open Power Query.
-- Select the column that contains the delimited data.
-- Click on "Split Column" and then "By Delimiter".
-- Select the delimiter (semicolon and a space after it).
-- Click "Advanced Options" and pick "Split by Rows".

-You can now manipulate the data further as needed.
-Data visualization, statistical analysis, or even machine learning?
-The possibilities are endless!

 # Contact
 If you have any questions or feedback about this project, please feel free to reach out to me.